bolyche/bolyche.github.io/_posts/2023-09-26-When-You-Have-A-Hammer-2.md

 I joke only a little here, because obviously the solution is not .. well, obvious.
 You'll likely find you need multiple solutions also to meet your business need.

 ---------------

 ### A few I'm familiar with

-I might expand this post or even move it to another page, but for the present, here's a small overview from me, for some of the systems I've used
+I might expand this post or even move it to another page, but for the present, here's a small overview from me for some of the systems I've used

 **Snowflake**